Homotopy versus isotopy: spheres with duals in 4-manifolds: Ambient Morse theory and the -negligible embedding Theorem

 More precisely, we can find two non-critical levels $t_1 < t_2$ in $(0,1)$ such that $C^{-1}(M \times \{t_i\})$ are spheres which separate the domain $S^2 \times I$ of $C$ into three product cobordisms:

 Here $V_i\cong S^2 \times I$ consists of the $i$- and $(i+1)$-handles discussed above.
-Our proof will be completed by showing that each of the three restrictions of $C$ to $V_i$ can be turned into an isotopy, using the geometric dual $G$. \end{proof}
+The proof of Theorem~\ref{thm:concordance implies isotopy} will be completed by the subsequent lemmas which show that each of the three restrictions of $C$ to $V_i$ can be turned into an isotopy, using the geometric dual $G$. \end{proof}